Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Introduction

 Gradient Descent (GD) remains one of the most prominent algorithms for minimizing the function \( f \) by iteratively finding the optimal parameters \( \theta \) \cite{boyd2004}.
 It operates by adjusting the parameters in the direction of the steepest descent of \( f \) with a fixed step size \( \alpha \) (learning rate).
 At each iteration, the algorithm computes the gradient of \( f \) with respect to \( \theta \), guiding the parameter updates to minimize \( f \) progressively \cite{Rumelhart1986}:

 While Stochastic Gradient Descent (SGD) \cite{Bottou2010} extends the Gradient Descent method by using mini-batches, or randomly selected subsets of data, to compute gradients, this article focuses on a non-stochastic perspective.
-The continuous nature of these methods permits a more direct application of differential equation techniques.
+The continuous nature of these methods permits a more direct application of differential equation techniques, as we demonstrate in Section~\ref{Section:Maths}.
 For readers interested in a continuous description of the stochastic method, we refer to \cite{sirignano2017stochastic}.

 Adaptive optimization methods such as AdaGrad \cite{AdaGra} and RMSProp \cite{hinton_lecture6} have been pivotal in advancing gradient-based algorithms.
 AdaGrad adapts the learning rate for each parameter by accumulating the sum of past squared gradients, which can lead to a significant decrease in the learning rate over time.
 In contrast, RMSProp mitigates this issue by maintaining an exponentially weighted average of squared gradients, ensuring a more stable learning process.
 These innovations laid the groundwork for more sophisticated algorithms like Adam.